 What do KOLs do: Their extensive experience and knowledge mean they are well-respected and trusted by their peers and therefore strongly influence their industry.
 They’re actively creating content on blogs, Linkedin, podcasts, or other industry media outlets.

 Are KOLs influencers: Yes and no!
 Their choice of platform differs with presence online and off (though online presence is growing), they mirror influencers in how they garner audiences and influence decision making, and they appeal to brands because they have active niche followers.
 KOLs are recognised for their reputation and knowledge, regardless of social presense and followers.

 - 1 Key Opinion Leader (KOL) definition

 - 3 Why You Need Key Opinion Leaders in Your Marketing Strategy

 - 4 KOL Marketing vs Influencer Marketing

 Key Opinion Leader (KOL) definition

-A key opinion leader (KOL) is a well-respected, trusted, individual with proven experience and expertise in a particular field.
+A Key Opinion Leader is a well-respected, trusted, individual with proven experience and expertise in a particular field.
 KOLs are an important influencer category in industries that require knowledge on complex issues such as the medical, scientific, financial, environmental, and technological fields, however, key opinion leaders are increasingly crossing into other more mainstream areas, such as beauty, fitness, and wellbeing.

-Before we jump in, I think this guide will be useful for when you expand your search beyond Key Opinion Leaders.
+Before we jump in, this guide will be useful when you expand your search beyond Key Opinion Leaders.
 It will prepare you for influencer search more generally and offers a tonne of practical tips!